clickpress/contao-clickpress-grid/README.md

 If you need two content elements in a column, wrap them between the elements "Column start" and "Column end".

+## Customized CSS
+If you want to customize your grid CSS follow these steps:
+1. Disable "Load Clickpress Grid CSS" in your page layout settings.
+2. Copy and edit the grid CSS (https://github.com/clickpress/contao-clickpress-grid/blob/main/src/Resources/public/clickpress-grid.scss)
+3. Add your new grid CSS to the page layout as "external CSS"

 ## Inside
 This is the result of a 40% 30% 30% setting on desktop.
 So, three columns will be displayed in a row.
 The fourth column will be placed in a new row, automatically.
 ```html